Pleckgate High School pupils experienced geography out of the classroom to help them learn to about rivers and flooding.

 “As part of the geography course work we will go on two field trips and this was one of them,” said Pleckgate’s Head of Geography, Ms Swales.

 “Rather than learn about it from a text book they got to see the environment in real life and experience it which helped them.

 “It really helps deliver the topic when they can see it in ‘real life’.
-The information about the flood gate from the Environment Ageny helped the students and, with the bad weather, they turned on the news and saw them working.”
+The information about the flood gate from the Environment Ageny helped the pupils and, with the bad weather, they turned on the news and saw them working.”

-Student Alia Haider said, “I had fun measuring the river near the source and listening to the Environment Agency at Garstang.
+Pupil Alia Haider said, “I had fun measuring the river near the source and listening to the Environment Agency at Garstang.
 I didn’t know there were things like the flood gate that existed to protect people from flooding.”